believer/til/posts/effective-meetings.md

 Before starting your video, look around you and make sure that your surroundings are appropriate for work.

 Zoom fatigue is real because we have a harder time picking up on non-verbal communication and this consumes a lot of energy.
 We can also be stressed about our work environment.
+That the kids might run in or that the video background disappear and display my house in total disarray.

-Looking at your own face can be stressful.
+Research<sup><a href="#ref-1">1</a></sup> shows that looking at your own face can be stressful.
 Viewing our own negative expressions can lead to more intense emotions than when viewing similar expressions in others.
+Turning off self view inside video meetings can help you keep your energy longer.

 Turn your camera on during team meetings as it can help you feel more connected with your teammates.